Design monolayer iodinenes based on halogen bond and tiling theory

 \textit{Introduction. ---} Two-dimensional (2D) materials have been a hot topic since the discovery of graphene.
-Up to now, as one of the most important members of 2D materials, increasing Xenes made from group-III to VI elements have been predicted and synthesized, e.g., borophene\cite{Synthesisborophenes,ZengXiaoCheng}, silicene\cite{silicene2010}, phosphorene\cite{Phosphorene2014} and tellurene\cite{Te1Based1Monolayer}.
-Yet, as one of the most intriguing members of the Xene family, group-VII Xenes have only begun to demonstrate research advancements in recent years\cite{FL1iodinene2020AM,FL1iodinene2021CPC,FL1iodinene2023JACS,FL1iodinene2023BS}.
-Generally, disparate valence electron configurations among diverse main group elements engender markedly distinct structural arrangements, bonding behaviors, and material characteristics within the various Xene family.
+Up to now, as one of the most important members of 2D materials, increasing Xenes made from group-III to VI elements have been predicted and synthesized, e.g., borophene~\cite{Synthesisborophenes,ZengXiaoCheng}, silicene~\cite{silicene2010}, phosphorene~\cite{Phosphorene2014} and tellurene~\cite{Te1Based1Monolayer}.
+Generally, disparate valence electron configurations among diverse main group elements engender markedly distinct structural arrangements, bonding behaviors, and material characteristics within the various Xene families.
+Yet, as one of the most intriguing members of the Xene family, rare study on group-VII Xenes has been done.
 Undoubtedly, exploring the theoretical foundations of group-VII Xenes will enhance our understanding of 2D materials and generate a more extensive range of practical applications.

-Solid halogen crystals exhibit a layered structure in the Cmca space group\cite{solid1967iodine}, with stacked planar monolayers.
+Solid halogen crystals exhibit a layered structure in the Cmca space group~\cite{solid1967iodine}, with stacked planar monolayers.
 Among the halogens, only iodine maintains its crystalline phase under ambient conditions.
-Van der Waals force between the layers enables the feasibility of exfoliating few-layer iodinenes from bulk iodine.
-The halogen bond (XB, X stands for halogen), akin to hydrogen bonds as a non-covalent interaction\cite{HOF1997JACS,HOF2019CSR}, plays a crucial role in connecting iodine molecules to form a monolayer structure, despite often being overlooked.
-Recently few-layer iodinene nanosheets have been experimentally obtained from bulk iodine by physical exfoliation, but strangely, the monolayers of these nanosheets maintain the outline in the original bulk phase but seem to destroy the halogen bonds in the layer\cite{FL1iodinene2020AM,FL1iodinene2021CPC,FL1iodinene2023JACS,FL1iodinene2023BS}.
-It is noteworthy that XBs has been utilized for fabricating halogen-bonded organic frameworks (XOFs)\cite{gong2021XOF1Angewandte,tetrabromobenzene} successfully with reliable stability in both solid and solution phases.
-Then a question arises naturally: could 2D iodinenes be constructed by utilizing halogen bonding interactions?
+The halogen bond (XB, X stands for halogen), akin to hydrogen bonds as a non-covalent interaction~\cite{HOF1997JACS,HOF2019CSR}, plays a crucial role in stabilizing bulk iodine, despite often being overlooked.
+Recently, few-layer iodine nanosheets have been experimentally obtained from bulk iodine by physical exfoliation~\cite{FL1iodinene2020AM,FL1iodinene2021CPC,FL1iodinene2023JACS,FL1iodinene2023BS}, but it remains unclear about the fine structure of the iodinenes.
+On the other hand, it is noteworthy that XBs have been utilized for fabricating halogen-bonded organic frameworks (XOFs)~\cite{gong2021XOF1Angewandte,tetrabromobenzene} successfully with reliable stability in both solid and solution phases.
+Then the questions arise naturally: could 2D iodinenes be constructed by utilizing halogen bonding interactions, how to design them, and what interesting properties do such 2D materials have?